 We will be using Git to get the rpiboot source code, so ensure Git is installed.
 In Cygwin, use the Cygwin installer.
 On a Pi or other Debian-based Linux machine, use the following command:

 Git may produce an error if the date is not set correctly.
 On a Raspberry Pi, enter the following to correct this:

 sudo date MMDDhhmm

-MM is month,
+MM is the month,

-DD is day, and
+DD is the date, and

 mm are hours and minutes respectively.

 libusb must be installed.
 If you are using Cygwin, please make sure